 The student must submit the completed manuscript to the committee by the deadline set by his or her graduate program, or no later than two weeks prior to the scheduled defense (four weeks is highly recommended in the case of the dissertation).
 In addition, the student needs to distribute a copy of the abstract to the faculty of his or her graduate program.
 The abstract may be distributed via email or other electronic means as appropriate.

-In the absence of such a memo, current Graduate Division procedures must be followed.
-The student, chair, university representative, and a majority of members (as approved on Student Progress Form II) must be physically present at the defense.
-In the event that a committee member is unable to participate physically in the final defense, the alternatives are, in order of preference:
+In the event that a committee member is unable to participate physically or virtually in the final defense, the alternatives are, in order of preference:

 1. Postpone the defense.

-Upon request approval by the Graduate Division, the proxy is expected to act in full capacity of the committee member he or she replaces.
-The proxy may ask any questions he or she deems appropriate.
+Upon request approval by the Graduate Division, the proxy is expected to act in full capacity of the replaced committee member.
+The proxy may ask any questions deemed appropriate.
 The proxy may require the student to revise, add or delete portions of the manuscript.
 Finally, the proxy must indicate approval or disapproval of the defense by signing Form III.

 A majority of the committee, including the chair and university representative, must approve of the defense in order for the student to pass.
 A student failing the final defense for the first time may repeat it only with approval from both the graduate program and the Graduate Division.
 A student failing for the second time is dismissed from both the graduate program and the Graduate Division.
 Committee members are required to indicate their approval of the manuscript and the defense using the forms listed below: